Food Terminal Inc.

 Food Terminal Incorporated (FTI) is a government-owned and controlled corporation (GOCC) focused on food processing and distribution in the Philippines.
-Headquartered in Western Bicutan, Taguig, it also operates a 120 ha industrial estate that leases lots to small and medium-sized enterprises engaged in agricultural development, electronic raw materials, and other business endeavors.
+Headquartered in Western Bicutan, Taguig, it also operated a 120 ha industrial estate that leased lots to small and medium-sized enterprises engaged in agricultural development, electronic raw materials, and other business endeavors.
 Of this, 76 ha were sold to Ayala Land and are now part of Arca South.
 FTI is a major subsidiary agency of the National Food Authority (NFA).